igolaizola/midjourney-automation/README.md

 # Midjourney Automation

+> [!TIP]
+>
-You can use Midjourney Automation directly form APIFY platform [apify.com/igolaizola/midjourney-automation](https://apify.com/igolaizola/midjourney-automation)
+> You can use Midjourney Automation directly from APIFY platform [apify.com/igolaizola/midjourney-automation](https://apify.com/igolaizola/midjourney-automation)
+>
+> If you want to generate videos instead, check out [apify.com/igolaizola/midjourney-video-automation](https://apify.com/igolaizola/midjourney-video-automation)

 ## 🎨 What does Midjourney Automation do?